AdaptInfer/context-review/manuscript.md

 ## Abstract {.page_break_before}

-Context-adaptive inference enhances statistical methods by allowing model parameters to shift with context, either explicitly through parameter learning or implicitly via interactions between context and input features.
-In this review, we outline recent progress in integrating context into statistical models and explore the potential of foundation models to serve as context providers.
-We conclude by discussing future trends, challenges, and opportunities in context-adaptive statistical inference.
+Context-adaptive inference extends classical statistical modeling by allowing parameters to vary across individuals, environments, or tasks.
+This adaptation may be explicit—through parameterized functions of context—or implicit, via interactions between context and input features.
+In this review, we survey recent advances in modeling sample-specific variation, including varying-coefficient models, transfer learning, and in-context learning.
+We also examine the emerging role of foundation models as flexible context encoders.
+Finally, we outline key challenges and open questions for the development of principled, scalable, and interpretable context-adaptive methods.

 ## Introduction
 A growing number of methods across statistics and machine learning aim to model how data distributions vary across individuals, environments, or tasks.
 This interest in context-adaptive inference reflects a shift from population-level models toward those that account for sample-specific variation.